wmtford/HHplusMET/README.md

 cd scripts/
 bash runPaperPlots.sh
 </pre>
-This creates all the paper plots (and a few more) and writes them to the *output* directory.
-If you need plots that are in the supplementary materials, see the bottom of this README.
+This creates all the paper plots (and the auxiliary material plots) and writes them to the *output* directory.
 If you need plots that are in the AN, they'll be in `ABCD.C`.
 You'll probably have to change the code a bit to get it to run what you want.

 ## Batch submission: